LAST UPDATED – 10/13/2022 – Arusha National Park Safari

 - Bring a satellite phone with you in case of emergencies.

 - Refer to the Tanzania National Parks website for current fees to enter the park and payment options beforehand.

 - And finally, leave yourself plenty of time to get back to your lodge or campsite before dark.

-Taking a walking safari in Arusha National Park is a really cool experience because it allows you to get a better look at some of the wildlife that is in the park.
-You should still make sure that you keep a safe distance from the animals, and the park ranger who guides you will make sure that you do that.
-However, you are able to get a much better view of the animals when you are outside of your vehicle, even when it is at a safe distance.
+Taking a walking safari in Arusha National Park is a really cool experience.
+It allows you to get a better look at some of the wildlife that is in the park.
+You should still make sure that you keep a safe distance from the animals.
+Listen to the park ranger at all times, who will make sure that you do that.
+Walking safaris are incredible because you get a much better view of the animals.
+It’s an experience I certainly won’t forget.

 The Fig Tree Arch

 Another really cool feature within Arusha National Park is the Fig Tree Arch.
-This huge fig tree, which has had an archway cut thru it, is absolutely spectacular.
-There aren’t many trees in this world that you can actually drive a safari vehicle thru, and this is one of them.
-When you visit the fig tree arch, you are able to get out of your vehicle and inspect the tree a little more closely, snap some pictures, and marvel at how enormous this tree is.
+This huge fig tree, with an archway cut thru it, is spectacular.
+There aren’t many trees in this world that you can actually drive a safari vehicle thru.
+You’re lucky when you visit, because this is one of them.
+When you visit the fig tree arch, you are able to get out of your vehicle and inspect the tree a little more closely.
+After snapping some pictures, you can literally drive your vehicle thru the tree.

 The Tululusia Waterfall is a beautiful waterfall within Arusha National Park that you are able to walk to and visit when on a walking safari.
 Because you have to get off the roadway and cross the park to get to the falls, it is not recommended that you try and visit the falls without a park ranger to guide you.
 In my opinion, seeing this breathtaking waterfall alone is worth paying the price for a walking safari.